Mwiche96/OhMyGrid/docs/tools.md

 #### Linking OpenStreetMap to WikiData

  Linking other datasets to OpenStreetMap objects, such as power plants, can significantly enrich the data and help to avoid licence issues.
 Often, other data catalogues provide more up-to-date information about objects than OpenStreetMap.
 WikiData provides an excellent means of linking all these different data sources together in a standardised way.
-The datasets we provide will also include the WikiData QID (https://wiki.openstreetmap.org/wiki/Key:Wikidata).
+The datasets we provide will also include the [WikiData QID](https://wiki.openstreetmap.org/wiki/Key:Wikidata).
 Adding these QIDs to OpenStreetMap objects greatly improves the quality and usability of data relating to power plants, substations, and interconnectors.

 ## <div class="stradegy-header">Technical Mapping Strategies</div></h2>